gaengeviertel/coronaSignIn/Readme.md

 Nonetheless, we hope this is helpful, but you need to decide if there is an unacceptable risk for you.

-**ALSO IMPORTANT**: This document often refers to 21 days, while the regulation requires you to produce data for the last 14 days.
-This is so that you have a window in which to respond: If the data is automatically deleted after 14 days, you need to extract the data on the day you get the request.
-It is currently unclear whether this is necessary.
-Please use your own judgement.

 ## Architecture

 The application will write the data into an PostgreSQL database.
 At the moment